 3. Unit Testing

-In unit testing, the SUT is a module used inside the actual application.
+In the case of unit testing, SUT is a module that is used within the real application.
 The real application logic can be bypassed by implementing parts of the functionality in prototypes when the real implementation is still unavailable or by other replacement implementations when the target is actually a library such as a file parser or a codec.

 4. Fault Injection